wescale/k8s-advanced-training/Istio/installation-routing/README.md

 kubectl apply -f web-vs-path.yaml -n mesh
 ```

-**Question**: What are the HTTP header names, added on responses by the VirtualService?
+**Question**: What are the HTTP headers added on responses by the VirtualService?

-To access the service you need to get the ingress-gateway NodeIP and port:
+To access the service you need to retrieve the ingress-gateway NodeIP and port:

 ```sh
 export INGRESS_PORT=$(kubectl -n istio-system get service istio-ingressgateway -o jsonpath='{.spec.ports[?(@.name=="http2")].nodePort}')